 Specify the format of the zone file.
-Possible formats are "text" (default) and "raw".
+Possible formats are "text" (default), "raw", and "map".

 -F format

 Specify the format of the output file specified.
 For named-checkzone, this does not cause any effects unless it dumps the zone contents.